 John Cavanagh’s Soundwave (Radio Six International)

 I’ve split the shows I’ve enjoyed this year into sub-genres.
 Anyone who knows me will vouch for my love of all things trivial and quiz-related.
 Here are the shows, off the top of my head, that I recall enjoying in 2014.
 Some may have been watched on catch-up from the end of 2013.
-I’ll add any others that spring to mind.
+I’ll add any others that grab my attention during the festive season.

-Children: Katie Morag (CBBC), Hacker Time (CBBC), Horrible Histories (CBBC)
+Children: Katie Morag (CBBC), Hacker Time (CBBC), Our School (CBBC).

-Drama: Ripper Street (BBC1), Lewis (ITV), Dexter (Fox), Mad Men (Sky Atlantic), Boardwalk Empire (Sky Atlantic), The Newsroom (Sky), House of Cards (US, Netflix), House of Cards (UK, Netflix), Columbo (repeats on various channels), Top of the Lake (BBC2), Peaky Blinders (BBC2), Death Comes to Pemberley (BBC1), The Booth at the End (Netflix), Orange is the New Black (Netflix), Breaking Bad (Netflix), Line of Duty (BBC2), Fargo (Channel 4), Suits (Netflix), The Bridge (Netflix)
+Drama: Ripper Street (BBC1), Mad Men (Sky Atlantic), Boardwalk Empire (Sky Atlantic), The Newsroom (Sky), House of Cards (US, Netflix), Columbo (repeats on various channels), Top of the Lake (BBC2), Peaky Blinders (BBC2), Death Comes to Pemberley (BBC1), The Booth at the End (Netflix), Orange is the New Black (Netflix), Breaking Bad (Netflix), Line of Duty (BBC2), Fargo (Channel 4), Suits (Netflix), The Bridge (Netflix)

-Reality: The Great British Bake-Off (BBC2), Gogglebox (Channel 4), Fried Chicken Shop (Channel 4)
+Reality: The Great British Bake-Off (BBC2), Gogglebox (Channel 4), Fried Chicken Shop (Channel 4).

 Critic: Andrew Collins: Telly Addict (Weekly TV review on Guardian website)